 - 10X has a list of demonstrated cell prep protocols at the link here.
 Customers should work with the tissue in their lab and provide us with a prepared cell suspension.
 Cell preparation methods can vary between different tissue types.
 Please refer to 10X’s recommendations and check the literature to find methods appropriate for your sample type.
 Cells are preferable in most cases, but nuclei can be used as well.
 Feel free to reach out to 10X or GGBC for further recommendations.

 - When you submit your order and have the cell suspension ready for library prep we need an accurate measure of cell concentration and viability.
 These QC data are critical to the protocol working correctly.
 The ideal concentration is between 700-1,200 cells/uL and the viability should be >90%.
 An inaccurate concentration could clog the chip or result in low yield, and the presence of dead cells will reduce the recovery rate and result in a high level of noise in the data.
 It is also important to minimize the time from cell prep to loading the 10X chip.

 - We do not have the equipment for cell counting and viability here at GGBC, so we have to rely on your data.
 We’ve seen the best results from customers who prep their cells, sort and count by flow cytometry, and then bring them on ice immediately to our lab.
 There is a flow cytometer in another core lab on campus that you can use.
 We’ve also had good results from a few customers who did the final steps of cell prep in our lab before counting and assessing viability by microscopy immediately prior to loading the 10X chip.
 If you want to go that route you would need to bring a scope and whatever other materials you need.

-- Please contact Casey Morrow at least 2 weeks in advance before submitting a single cell order.
+- Please contact Alaa Ahmed at least 2 weeks in advance before submitting a single cell order.